partha-bro/study-repo/git/README.md

 ## How to undoing my changes in git?

-    git log                                    ==> check the all commit changes log file like history git reset 'file_name'                      ==> it's roll back staging area to untracked area git reset 'commit no'                      ==> it's roll back to given commit number from git log ( it's work: add changes to untracked area)
+    git log                                    ==> check the all commit changes log file like history git checkour 'file_name'                   ==> Before add to staging area, we want to roll back to previous commit of this file git reset 'file_name'                      ==> it's roll back staging area to untracked area git reset 'commit no'                      ==> it's roll back to given commit number from git log ( it's work: add changes to untracked area)